HuixinMan/proj2/README.md

       }

   # Social network spread
-      # If social network starts
       if (alpha[2] > 0) {
-        # Traverse each infected person i
         for (i in idxI) {
           # Get i's list of social network friends
           nbr <- alink[[i]]
           # Screening: Susceptible individuals & Not marked by other transmission routes
           nbr <- nbr[x[nbr] == 0 & !toE[nbr]]
-          # If have qualified network friends
           if (length(nbr))
-            # Mark it as being infected with the probability alpha[2]
+            # Mark qualified network friends as being infected with the probability alpha[2]
             toE[nbr[runif(length(nbr)) < alpha[2]]] <- TRUE
         }
       }

   # Random spread
-      #If random spread starts
       if (alpha[3] > 0) {
         # Calculate the total social activity of all infected individuals
         BI <- sum(beta[idxI])
-        # If there are infected people
         if (BI > 0) {
           # Identify susceptible individuals who have not been marked by other pathways
           Sfree <- idxS[!toE[idxS]]